TDiffff/Pwnsy/README.md

 In case you need an elevated PowerShell prompt to execute script from the server, there is an admin mode
 that will run PowerShell as admin and wait for a button to be pressed to accept the UAC prompt if there is one.
-That way, it's reliable and we don't have to pray for it to pop within a fixed amount of time (no delays).
+That way, it's reliable and we don't have to pray for it to pop within a fixed amount of time (no hardcoded delays involved).

 1. Hardware required
    - A Teensy board (2.0 up to 3.6)